Geography

 In Geography, we strive to develop children’s curiosity of the world and people.
 Through a broad, balanced curriculum, we aim to develop geographical concepts, knowledge and skills whilst ensuring teaching is progressive and enables the children to develop a love for this subject.
 Through the teaching of Geography, we teach locational and place knowledge, develop children’s understanding of human and physical geography and geographical skills and fieldwork.

-As well as weekly topic lessons, we encourage educational visits, where children will have the opportunity to develop their skills and knowledge beyond the classroom.
+In addition to lessons in the classroom, we encourage educational visits, where children will have the opportunity to develop their skills and knowledge beyond the classroom.
 Where possible, local links are encouraged to develop children’s understanding of the local surroundings.

 Pupils will have the opportunity to develop geographical and fieldwork skills, within their locality, and where appropriate, make connections and links to the wider world.
 The children will apply questioning skills to develop their enquiries.
 Children should engage with fieldwork activities within their school grounds, around their locality, and make comparisons with their findings to other locations around the world.